Aimsigh nó aithin láithreáin oidhreachta agus déan cíoradh ar thacair shonraí oidhreachta áit ar bith in Éirinn.

-There are now 58 museums (61 sites) in the Museum Standards Programme.
-These include national institutions, local authority, private, co-operative and small volunteer-run museums.
+As of January 2020 there are 61 museums (67 sites) in the Museum Standards Programme.
+These include national cultural institutions, local authority, private, university, co-operative and small volunteer-run museums.
 To date the Heritage Council has issued 38 Interim Accreditation Certificates, 37 Full Accreditation Certificates and 32 Maintenance of Full Accreditation Certificates.

 If you are the custodian of a collection seeking to improve care and management or if you wish to assess your eligibility for the programme, please download and read the MSPI Standards & Guidelines, contact our MSPI Co-ordinator Lesley-Ann Hayden firstname.lastname@example.org

 Though designed to support MSPI applicants through the accreditation application process, the Standards & Guidelines document is an extremely useful resource for any individual or organisation seeking to take greater care of their collection or archive regardless of their desire or eligibility to participate on the programme.
 This publication also includes ten useful Factsheets: